SwiftyStar/Custom-Tab-Bar/README.md

 # Custom-Tab-Bar
-A custom tab bar built in SwiftUI
+A custom tab bar built in SwiftUI, giving you more opportunities for customization.

 # Notes
 With this implementation, each screen should take all available height.
 This is easy since most fullscreens will use a VStack with a spacer or some other View that takes all available height.